vdutts7/constitutionGPT/README.md

 ## 🚀 Next steps

+Use this project as a foundation and build on top of this!

+💡 Ideas 💡
-- Larger website with all the SCOTUS cases?
+- Entire history of SCOTUS cases?
-- Data on US presidents and administrations?
+- Specific data for each US president + administration?
+- Patriot Act?
+Chips Act?
+- CIA, DEA, FDA, CDC, etc. + all the confusing docs on the .gov websites

 <p align="right">(<a href="#readme-top">back to top</a>)</p>